Creamy pork chop suey is a quick and easy comfort food meal is perfect for a busy weeknight. It is simple but delicious and comes together in a jiffy.

 - Cook and stir occasionally until just about to boil.
 Cover, reduce heat to medium low and simmer until the rice is done, about 20 minutes.

-- Serve with chow mein noodles and green beans
+- Serve with crunchy chow mein noodles and green beans

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.